-Budgies can safely be kept in AC and can tolerate a cool environment when the room temperature is stable and kept between 70 to 75 degree fahrenheit.
+Budgies can safely kept in AC and can tolerate a cool environment when the room temperature is stable.
+They must be kept between 70 to 75 degree fahrenheit.
 To keep budgies in AC, make sure that cool air is not directly blowing on birds and set to maintain the stable temperature range that budgies can tolerate.

 Budgies are generally well adapted to hot weather conditions and they have survived in the hottest regions of Australia for centuries.

 Budgies are warm weather birds and the ideal comfortable temperature for them is between 70 – 75 degrees Fahrenheit.
 These migrated tropical birds are not well suited in cold climates and make sure you do not put them in temperatures under 60 degrees.

 Make sure not to subject them through sudden 20 degrees shifts in temperature at any time.

 In India, several states have hot environments round the year while in some states it’s cooler except the few months of summer when heat starts to rise up.

 You need to remember this important thing that they do not sweat and thus it is not possible for them to cool their bodies.
 They usually shiver with their features for air circulation around the body but the effect of this shivering is for a limited period.